<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 To ensure compliance of your software installation, it is helpful to use the GAMP 5 approach to choose and qualify the software installation used for the cleanroom environmental system.
 Good Automated Manufacturing Practice (GAMP) is a guidance tool used to achieve compliant computerized systems.
 The tool provides systematic validation in the life cycle model to produce quality pharmaceutical equipment.
 Most pharmaceutical suppliers use GAMP in drug distribution as part of the FDA regulations.

-Applying this concept in a cleanroom monitoring system requires customized software to match the needs.
-Some of the areas of concern are temperature, humidity, carbon (IV) oxide, atmospheric pressure, and cleanliness.
-Assembling all these factors would need different requirements, which makes the project complex but essential.
+• Applying this concept in a cleanroom environmental monitoring system requires customized software to match the needs.
+Some of the key measurement areas of concern are temperature, relative humidity, carbon (IV) oxide, atmospheric pressure and cleanliness.
+Monitoring and measuring these factors require specialized sensors, making the project complex but essential.

 SaaS (Cloud)

-Software as a Service (SaaS) is a data distribution and management model where the cloud service provider hosts applications and avails access to the database over the internet.
+Software as a Service (SaaS) is a data distribution and management model where the cloud service provider hosts applications and offers access to the database over the internet.
 Only authorized persons can access the database, making it secure.
-However, there are several topics within SaaS which experts are trying to address.
-They revolve around encryption, security monitoring, data residency, and incidence responses.
+Regarding SaaS, experts try to address encryption, security monitoring, data residency and incidence responses.

 Latest Functions and Features